citation-cosmograph/citation-constellation/app/README.md

 fig = build_coauthor_graph(audit_data)
 ```

-### Why runner.py exists
+### Why runner.py Exists

 Gradio runs its own asyncio event loop internally.
 The Phase 1–3 pipeline uses `async/await` with httpx for OpenAlex API calls.
-Calling `asyncio.run()` inside a Gradio callback fails silently (the event loop is already running) or requires multiple button clicks to trigger.
+Calling `asyncio.run()` inside a Gradio callback fails (the event loop is already running).

 `runner.py` solves this by executing the async pipeline in a **separate thread with its own event loop** via `concurrent.futures.ThreadPoolExecutor`.
-This makes the "Run Analysis" button work reliably on first click.
+This makes the Run Analysis button work reliably on first click.

+---

-### Performance Notes
+## Performance

-**Where time is spent:** ~95% of the processing time is OpenAlex API calls (fetching citing works for each publication).
-For a researcher with ~80 papers and ~1500 citations, expect 30–90 seconds.
-The visualizations (plotly + networkx) render in under 1 second.
+**Where time is spent:** ~95% is OpenAlex API calls (fetching citing works for each publication).
+For ~80 papers and ~1,500 citations, expect 30–90 seconds.
+Visualizations render in under 1 second.

-**Large co-author networks:** Networks with 500+ nodes are automatically pruned to the top 150 by co-authorship strength.
-Target researcher and all direct co-authors are always kept; transitive co-authors are ranked and trimmed.
-A subtitle note shows "showing top 150/523 nodes" when pruning occurs.
+**Large co-author networks:** Networks with 500+ nodes are auto-pruned to the top 150 by co-authorship strength.
+Target researcher and all direct co-authors are always kept.
+A subtitle shows "showing top 150/523 nodes" when pruning occurs.

-**Graph layout algorithm:** Networks under 80 nodes use spring layout (prettier, slower).
-Larger networks use Kamada-Kawai layout (faster, still good).
-This keeps graph rendering under 500ms regardless of size.
+**Graph layout:** Networks under 80 nodes use spring layout (prettier).
+Larger networks use Kamada-Kawai (faster).
+Graph rendering stays under 500ms regardless of size.

-**Progress feedback:** Gradio's built-in progress bar shows status during the analysis: "Resolving researcher profile...", "Fetching publications from OpenAlex (this may take 30–90 seconds)...", "Building visualizations...", "Done!"
+**Progress feedback:** Status updates throughout: "Resolving researcher profile...", "Fetching publications from OpenAlex...", "Building visualizations...", "Done!"

 ---